rafsaf/fastapi-plan/README.md

 ## High level overview

 This project strucutre is mostly based on the [official template](#https://github.com/tiangolo/full-stack-fastapi-postgresql) (but not only) which is really great but unfortunatly does not support Tortoise ORM and is... (too?) complicated.
-All the security or problematic stuff (`app/core/security.py` with `verify_password` function, login and token routes, JWT token schemas) are just copied from there, so you can be preety sure it will work as expected.
+All the security or problematic stuff (`app/core/security.py` with `verify_password` function, login and token routes, JWT token schemas) are just copied from there, so you can be pretty sure it will work as expected.

 The main thougts are:

 - There two sorts of settings, first one located in `.env` file for the ENTIRE project, and python-specific settings which lives in `app/core/config.py`, the file is based on pydantic solution (using dotenv lib).
 Why?
 Well, that's simple, this is due to [12factor methodology](https://12factor.net/), python-specific settings inherit from `.env` file, so this is the only place where you actually change something.
-If you have any problems understanding mentioned `config.py` file, just refer to [pydantic - settings management](https://pydantic-docs.helpmanual.io/usage/settings/), it's preety clear.
+If you have any problems understanding mentioned `config.py` file, just refer to [pydantic - settings management](https://pydantic-docs.helpmanual.io/usage/settings/), it's pretty clear.

 - Models, crud, schemas, api routes, tests... it might be confusing how to actually ADD SOMETHING NEW here, but after following next section (learn by doing, step by step), it should be pretty easy

-- Database-related stuff is very convinient, taken mostly from [Tortoise ORM](https://tortoise-orm.readthedocs.io/en/latest/index.html) docs and just *working*.
+- Database-related stuff is very convinient, taken mostly from [Tortoise ORM](https://tortoise-orm.readthedocs.io/en/latest/index.html) docs and just _working_.
 There is `register_tortoise` function in `main.py`, `TORTOISE_ORM` variable in `app/core/config.py`.
 Please, be aware that if you don't run `initial_data.py` SOMEHOW (in development- you have to do it yourself, in debug/production it is handled by shell script `initial.sh`, which also runs tests and migrations), you won't be able to connect to database. `initial_data.py` is hearbly based on the same named file in **official template** mentioned earlier.
 It has two responsibilities, first is running `init` function from Tortoise to initialize connection, and the second - creating first superuser (defined in `.env`) if one doesn't yet exists.

 - Migrations are also provided by Tortiose (the tool is aerich), docs can be found [here in aerich repo](https://github.com/tortoise/aerich).
 The default migration (default user model) file is already included.
 After changes in models (e.g. new model `Cars`), just run `aerich migrate`, `aerich upgrade` and you are good to go.